cjmaret/aurelia-frontend/README.md

-# 🤖 Aurelia-AI Frontend 🤖
+# 🤖 Aurelia Frontend 🤖

-Welcome to the frontend of **Aurelia-AI**, an innovative application designed to help language learners improve their spoken language skills in real time.
+Welcome to the frontend of **Aurelia**, an innovative application designed to help language learners improve their spoken language skills in real time.
 With Aurelia-AI, users can engage in conversations, receive instant feedback, and get corrections to refine their language abilities.

 This project serves as the front-end for the Aurelia-AI backend.